 Full-time students at Aquinas College Michigan paid $30,062 in fees and tuition in the 2016 - 2017 academic year, before corrections for financial aid. $29,564 was the price of tuition. $498 was the charge for fees.

 Regrettably, this college doesn't provide any reductions to in-state students.

-Tuition and fees take care of the expense of attendance for one year of school, but do not cover room and board, which is an additional cost you will incur when living on campus.
+Aquinas College Michigan fees and tuition is the sum billed to undergrads for one year of attendance, and does not include room and board.
 Having said that, most students wind up paying below maximum tuition because they receive financial aid along with other rate reductions.

 The subsequent table shows the expenses defined above for the 2016 - 2017 school year.

 For more information, click Aquinas College Michigan Part Time Tuition & Fees.

 Tuition & Fees Five Year Projection

 There continues to be a growth of 4.8% in Aquinas College Michigan fees and tuition for out-of-state students in the past five years.
 Tuition grew by 4.0% and fees grew by 0.0%.
 This school year, undergraduates can anticipate paying $31,502 if the growth keeps up.

 Due to price growth, the total expense of a four-year degree would be $135,354, and the total price of a two-year degree would be $64,513, not including added expenses for books, transportation, and room and board.